Tuesday, 12 March 2024

 Glacier Rock via Douglas Track - Barron Gorge National Park

-Glacier Rock 12-03-2024
+Glacier Rock via Douglas Track

-Route length: 7.4 km
+Distance 7.4 km

-Points of Interest: Glacier Rock
+Highlights Glacier Rock

-The Douglas Track was once part of a network of Aboriginal walking tracks that traversed the traditional Djabugay lands between the tableland and the coast In the period of early European contact the network of walking tracks was adapted by gold miners, cattle drovers and railway workers to cater for pack horses.
+The Douglas Track was once part of a network of Aboriginal walking tracks that traversed the traditional Djabugay lands between the tableland and the coast.
+In the period of early European contact, the network of walking tracks was adapted by gold miners, cattle drovers and railway workers to cater for pack horses.

-The hike begins at Stoney Creek Trailhead where there are a handful of parking spaces at the entry point to the Barron Gorge National Park.
+The hike begins at Stoney Creek Trailhead, where there are a handful of parking spaces at the entry point to the Barron Gorge National Park.
 A concrete path leads to a causeway and bridge over the creek.
 Just after crossing the causeway, there is a sign for the Douglas Track and a path leading into the rainforest to the right.

 Stoney Creek

 One of the first things you'll notice (unless you are a Queensland local) is how humid it is hiking in the rainforest.
-I was barely 100m from the car park and already drenched.
+I was barely 100m from the car park and already drenched in sweat.
 Another thing to be wary of is the stinging trees and their distinctive heart-shaped leaves.
 They are common in the rainforest and, as their name suggests, can leave an extremely painful, long-lasting sting.

 The start of the Douglas Track

-The track climbs steadily through the lush rainforest where it joins a historic railway construction track that traverses the face of the Stoney Creek Gorge.
-While already having worked up a sweat thanks to Queensland's intense humidity you'll start encountering some of its eight-legged inhabitants.
+The track climbs steadily through the lush rainforest, where it joins a historic railway construction track that traverses the face of the Stoney Creek Gorge.
+While already having worked up a sweat thanks to Queensland's intense humidity, you'll start encountering some of its eight-legged inhabitants.
 The Giant Golden Orb Weaver spiders like to hang large webs between the trees and, despite their size, can be easy to miss as you make your way along the trail.
 Fortunately, they are completely harmless if you do end up blundering into a web, as I almost did.

 One of several unnamed creeks along the way